If Jesus Rose from the Dead, then (#16) the Tomb Would Have Been Empty (Evidence)

 And he said to them, “Do not be alarmed.
 You seek Jesus of Nazareth, who was crucified.
 He has risen; he is not here.
 See the place where they laid him.
 Mark 16:6

 Apart from the actual appearances of Jesus, the empty tomb is probably the greatest physical evidence of the resurrection of Christ that we have.
-Lee Strobel, the legal editor for the Chicago Tribune, journeyed from atheist to believer after a rigorous investigation of the evidence for Christ.
-Here is what he said concerning the empty tomb during that journey:
+Lee Strobel, the former legal editor for the Chicago Tribune, journeyed from atheist to believer after a rigorous investigation of the evidence for Christ.
+Here is what he said concerning the empty tomb:

 I was reminded of the assessment by one of the towering legal intellects of all time, the Cambridge-educated Sir Norman Anderson, who lectured at Princeton University, was offered a professorship for life at Harvard University, and served as dean of the Faculty of Laws at the University of London.
 His conclusion, after a lifetime of analyzing this issue from a legal perspective, was summed up in one sentence: “The empty tomb, then, forms a veritable rock on which all rationalistic theories of the resurrection dash themselves in vain.”